jochenseeber/mixml/README.md

     xpath 'xpath-expression' do
         remove # Remove node
-        replace 'text' # Replace node with text replace template '{=rubyexpression}' # Replace node with a template.
-Variable node contains the current node. value 'text'
+        replace 'text' # Replace node
+        value 'text' # Set node value
+        rename 'text' # Rename node
+    end

+Instead of using strings for parameters, you can also use a template expression:

+    xpath 'xpath-expression' do
+        remove # Remove node
-        value template '{=rubyexpression}' # Replace node with a template.
-Variable node contains the current node. end
+        rename template 'special-{=node.name}' # Prefix nodes with 'special-'' end

-We use [Erubis](http://www.kuwata-lab.com/erubis) as templating engine, and `{` and `}` as delimiters.
+This works for all commands that take a string parameter.
+We use [Erubis](http://www.kuwata-lab.com/erubis) as templating engine, and `{` and `}` as delimiters:

 ### Evaluate an expression